NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cloud Pouch.md

 * * *

-**Effect** You scatter the dust into the air around you, causing it to condense into a cloud in a @Template\[burst|distance:20\] within 10 feet, as the [[Spells/Mist|Mist]] spell.
+**Effect** You scatter the dust into the air around you, causing it to condense into a cloud in a @Template\[burst|distance:20\] within 10 feet, as the [[Mist|Mist]] spell.
 You can Sustain the activation to make the cloud Fly 20 feet.
 The cloud lasts 1 minute, and you can Dismiss it.

 *Source: Pathfinder GM Core*
 *ORC*